Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 - `Forms support`: provides the capability to consume and post Sitecore Forms from JSS apps.
 Sitecore Forms is a form-authoring framework that enables marketers to author their own forms, collect data, and analyze form performance.

+- `Internationalization` support

 This SPA is tailored to enhance development workflows and enable full utilization of XM Cloud’s capabilities, providing a seamless and efficient foundation for developers.

+> The following features and integrations are not yet supported by Angular and Proxy apps for XM Cloud:
+> - Multisite
+> - XM CLoud Components application
+> - BYOC components
+> - SXA sitemap, redirects, error pages
+> - Sitecore Experience Editor

 ## Components and Supporting Applications